Laboratory Training 1

 x - hexadecimal number

-There are also other formatting characters.
+There are other formatting characters.
 After these characters you can add integer values that determine width of the output field.
 For example:

 int i = 10;